Probing multipolar order in the candidate altermagnet MnF$_2$ through the elastocaloric effect under strain

 With the exception of ferromagnets and nematics, where $\hat{h}$ corresponds to a uniform magnetic field and uniaxial strain, the physical realization of a conjugate field is often challenging, even if the magnetic order is collinear.
 For instance, in a two-sublattice antiferromagnet that breaks translational symmetry, $\hat{h}$ is a staggered magnetic field that alternates between the sublattices.
 A distinctive feature of AMs with a $d$-wave component (or, equivalently, a ferroic order of emergent magnetic octupole moments) is that piezomagnetism \cite{Moriya59,Dzyaloshinskii57,Tavger58} allows $\hat{h}$ to be realized through a combination of magnetic field and strain \cite{Steward23,McC24,Li2024strain,Yershov24,Khodas25,Chakarborty2025}, enabling thermodynamic measurements to reveal the nature of the broken symmetry.

 In this work, we experimentally verify such key thermodynamic predictions resulting from the symmetry breaking in a $d$-wave AM.
-This type of AM is proposed to exist in rutile insulating compounds \cite{Smejkal22,Roig24,Bho24,Morano24,Antonenko2025}, such as MnF$_2$ and CoF$_2$, which have $d_{xy}$-wave symmetry, and metallic systems, like KV$_2$Se$_2$O \cite{Jiang25}, which has $d_{x^2-y^2}$-wave symmetry.
+This type of AM is proposed to exist in rutile insulating compounds \cite{Smejkal22,Roig24,Bho24,Morano24,Antonenko2025}, such as MnF$_2$ and CoF$_2$, which have $d_{xy}$-wave symmetry, and metallic systems \cite{Jiang25,Sun25} .
 Based on the symmetry analysis, the rutile systems exhibit an emergent ferroic time-reversal symmetry breaking octupolar order \cite{Bho24} (see Figs.~\ref{fig:1}\,(a) and (b)).
-These symmetry considerations allow us to identify the relevant conjugate field $\hat{h}$ as a combination of a magnetic field along the $z$-axis, $\mu_0 H_z$, and a symmetry-breaking shear strain, $\varepsilon_{xy}$, i.e.,
+These symmetry considerations allow us to identify the relevant conjugate field $\hat{h}$ as a combination of a magnetic field along the $z$~axis, $\mu_0 H_z$, and a symmetry-breaking shear strain $\varepsilon_{xy}$, i.e.,

-As a method of choice to explore the thermodynamics of AMs \cite{Patri19,McC24,Yershov24} experimentally, we focus here on the elastocaloric effect (ECE) -- the adiabatic temperature change induced by strain,
+As a method of choice to explore the thermodynamics of AMs \cite{Patri19,McC24,Yershov24} experimentally, we focus here on the elastocaloric effect (ECE) -- the adiabatic temperature change induced by strain:

 which is thermodynamically related to the temperature ($T$) and strain ($\varepsilon_{ij}$) derivative of the entropy ($S$). $C_{\varepsilon_{ij}}\,=\,-T\left(\frac{\partial S}{\partial T}\right)_{\varepsilon_{ij}}$ is the specific heat at constant strain.
 The ECE has recently emerged as a highly sensitive probe of symmetry breaking in quantum materials, enabled by recent advances in \textit{in situ}-tunable uniaxial pressure cells \cite{Hicks14,Ike18,Li22,Ye22,Gati23,Ye24,Liu24,Lieberich25}.
 Despite theoretical results showing the connection between ECE and the AM susceptibility \cite{Chakarborty2025,Steward25}, the ECE has not yet been experimentally explored in the context of the multipolar order of AMs.